prrvchr/gDriveOOo/README.md

 In the **Menu** tab of the **Tools -> Customize** window, select **Macros** in **Category** to access the two macros: `OpenRemote` and `SaveRemote` under: **My Macros -> gDriveOOo**.
 You will first need to add the `OpenRemote` macro to one of the menus with the **Scope** set to **LibreOffice**, then you will need to open the applications (Writer, Calc, Draw...) possibly using a new document, and add the `OpenRemote` and `SaveRemote` macros with the **Scope** set to the application you want to add the menus to.

+The `OpenRemote` macro supports any type of **Scope**, while the `SaveRemote` macro should only be assigned to application-type scopes because it requires a document to already be open in LibreOffice.
 This only needs to be done once for LibreOffice and each application, and unfortunately I haven't found anything simpler yet.

 ___